“Nothing is of more importance for the public wealth than to form and train up youth in wisdom and virtue.”

 Current research indicates that in order for schooling to be highly effective for students, a strong character education curriculum must be maintained within the school environment.

-School expectations of integrity, compassion, and resilience
+Teachers’ model the practice of our core values: integrity, compassion, and resilience